Land Surveying Promote Your Business

 What is a Property Corner?

-Do I need a land survey before building an addition?Top answer: In some cases
+Do I need a land survey before building an addition?Top answer: Always

 How do land surveyors charge for their services?Top answer: Fixed fee (based on hours and complexity)